coder/code-server/docs/guide.md

 3. access app at `<code-server-root>/absproxy/3454` e.g. `http://localhost:8080/absproxy/3454`

 Read more about `publicPath` in the [Vue.js docs](https://cli.vuejs.org/config/#publicpath)

+### Proxying to an Angular app

+In order to use code-server's built-in proxy with Angular, you need to make the following changes in your app:

+1. use `<base href="./.">` in `src/index.html`
+2. add `--serve-path /absproxy/4200` to `ng serve` in your `package.json`

+For additional context, see [this GitHub Discussion](https://github.com/coder/code-server/discussions/5439#discussioncomment-3371983).

 ## SSH into code-server on VS Code